intelliriffer/DROPSEQ-SEQUENCER/Readme.md

 ## Functions Explained

 1. ### Note Advance (Global)
-   The Sequencer Runs in 1 Modes:
+   The Sequencer Runs in 2 Modes:
    1. Clocked (0):
       1. The Step in the Generated Sequence is Triggered (Note or Rest) for each in coming Clock Pulse (1/6, or 1/8 etc).
       2. Based on Incoming Note a Transpose 1-11 is Applied to The Sequence, Transpose Octave is Calculated base on Middle C (60) , values Below 60 will also transpose -1 octave, Values 72+ Transposes + octave.
 Giving you range of 3 octaves for transposition of the sequence.

-   2. Note Advance (0-1):
+   2. Note Advance (1):
       1. The Step in the Generated Sequence is Triggered by each Incoming Note On (Gate/Trig) Message, and is Advanced to Next Step.
-With this you can program your own Rhythms in Midi Clip.
+With this you can program your own Rhythms in a Midi Clip.
       2. No Transpose is Applied in Note Advance Mode.

 2. ### Auto Regen Cycles